Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Partial Regularity and Blowup

 \subsection{Flexibility of Blowup}

-For the next two subsections, we assume the reader has a familiarity with the paper \cite{T} of Tao.
+We shall assume that the reader has a familiarity with the paper \cite{T} of Tao.
 We first give an overview of the construction in \cite{T}.
-Afterwards, we show the flexibility of his result.
+Afterwards, we show the flexibility of the blowup result therein.
 Indeed, Tao notes himself (in footnote 12 of \cite{T}), that his methods show blowup even when hyperdissipation approaches the critical value of $\alpha=5/4$.
-In this subsection we give some details showing why this is the case.
+In this subsection we give some details showing why this is the case while also modifying the technique to prove the existence of a blowup solution to the pseudodifferential equation associated to some amenable operator.

 As before, we let $\langle, \rangle $ be the $L^2$ pairing for vector fields.
 Let $1<\lambda<2$.
 We denote by $H^{10}_{df}(\mathbb{R}^3)$ the space of vector fields on $\mathbb{R}^3$ that are divergence free in the distributional sense and whose first ten weak derivatives are square integrable.